cropsinsilico/cropsinsilico.github.io/USER-GUIDE.md

 * Field Units (optional): If this edge contains multiple fields, you can specify their units as a comma-separated list of values

 # Submitting a New Model
 Do you have a new model that you would like to contribute?
-[The link in the Navbar](https://goo.gl/forms/AcEhlzvNFsaVAg3H3) will allow you to submit a request for supporting a new model in the Model Composer UI.
+The Navbar offers a [link](https://goo.gl/forms/AcEhlzvNFsaVAg3H3) will allow you to submit a request for supporting a new model in the Model Composer UI.

 Simply click the link and fill out the Google Form.
 This will submit a New Issue to our GitHub repository, and we will reach to let you